rafaelscariot/financa-certa/README.md

 # financa-certa
-Mobile app to record expenses to have a monthly financial control.
+Mobile app to record and analyze expenses and profits to have a monthly financial control.